 Under the tax law, Starrco modular systems qualify as tangible personal property.
 That means you can depreciate a Starrco modular building in the same way as other capital equipment such as forklifts, rack and machinery.

-Starrco modular systems qualify because, unlike conventional buildings (designated as real property), our modular buildings and portable construction offices can be fully dismantled, relocated and reassembled.
+Starrco modular systems qualify because, unlike conventional buildings (designated as real property), our modular buildings and office systems can be fully dismantled, relocated and reassembled.

 Generally, tangible property is depreciated over 7 years.
 That is a great deal considering conventional construction is depreciated over 39 years.